 4. Junk Removal Services

-When you’ve got a lot to get rid of — or heavy, bulky stuff — calling in the pros can save you time and effort.
+When you’ve got a lot to get rid of — or heavy, bulky stuff — calling in the pros can save you serious time and effort.

 - Most offer same-day or next-day service